AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-09-17-junctionbox.md

 More specifically, inadequate IP rating junction box may cause water intrusion and subsequent failure [4].

-Improper mounting of PV modules can be also the cause of damaged the j-box with the wrong adjustment of cabling sizes to interconnect modules to a string, causing frequent or permanent mechanical stress on the j-boxes [4].
+Improper mounting of PV modules can be also the cause of damaged the j-box with the wrong adjustment of cabling sizes to interconnect modules to a string, causing mechanical stress on the j-boxes [4].

 <div align="center">
     <img src="https://alexandrehugomathieu.github.io/alexandremathieu.github.io//images/jbox_images/wiring.PNG"